-Errors committed by surgeons, anesthesiologists, or nurses before, during or after surgery can result in serious injuries or death.
-Surgical errors include operating on the wrong organ, operating on the wrong side of the body, providing sub-standard post-operative care, and administering the wrong medication.
+- Making a mistake when administering anesthesia or keeping the patient under sedation.
 Anesthesia errors can include a failure to recognize allergic reactions or the administration of too little or too much anesthesia.
 Anesthesia errors can lead to tracheal damage, brain damage, paralysis, and stroke.

 Pharmacy Mistakes and Medication Malpractice

 This form of malpractice occurs when a patient is prescribed the wrong dosage of medication or is given the wrong drug, increasing the risk of deadly drug interactions or an untreated condition growing worse.
-Prescription drug malpractice also covers a wide variety of medication errors such as mislabeling a prescription or supplying incomplete or incorrect patient information, such as a patient allergy.
+Prescription drug malpractice also covers a wide variety of medication errors, such as mislabeling a prescription or supplying incomplete or incorrect patient information, such as a patient allergy.

 Cancer Misdiagnosis and Radiology Mistakes